Laurentian University Profile

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
+Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

-The Aboriginal Studies Excellence Award is given to students who meet a certain grade point average and who have successfully completed Native languages or Native Studies in grade 11 or grade 12.
+The Indigenous Studies Excellence Award [PDF] is given to students who meet a certain grade point average and who have successfully completed Native languages or Native Studies in grade 11 or grade 12.

-Aboriginal Student Affairs strives to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are just some of the services you will find at Laurentian and Aboriginal Student Affairs.
+Indigenous Student Affairs, housed within the Indigenous Sharing and Learning Centre, strives to be a home away from home for Indigenous learners.
+You can talk with counsellors, meet other students and join in activities and cultural events.
+This section lists just some of the services you will find at Laurentian and Indigenous Student Affairs.

-Aboriginal Student Affairs (ASA) provides you with a learning environment that supports the academic, spiritual, physical, and emotional well-being of the First Nation, Métis, and Inuit student body.
+Indigenous Student Affairs (ISA) provides you with a learning environment that supports the academic, spiritual, physical and emotional well-being of the First Nations, Métis and Inuit student body.
 It also respects and supports the voices and spirit of the Laurentian community.
-You can visit with ASA staff who include an Aboriginal Community Outreach and Liaison Coordinator, Aboriginal Counsellor, Learning Strategist, Métis Outreach Coordinator, Receptionist, and community Elders.
+You can visit with ISA staff who include an Indigenous Community Outreach and Liaison Coordinator, Indigenous Counsellor, Learning Strategist, Métis Outreach Coordinator, Traditional Resource Program Coordinator, Administrative Assistant and community Elders/Knowledge Keepers.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you’ll find out more about student life at Laurentian.
+In this section you’ll learn more about student life at Laurentian.

 Laurentian hosts a Welcome Week at the beginning of September.
-Welcome Week introduces you to the campus and helps you to get comfortable to your new home if you’re living in residence.
-It also includes tours and special events that will help you to build connections before classes begin.
-Find out how you can participate in Welcome Week.
+Welcome Week introduces you to the campus and helps you get comfortable in your new home if you’re living in residence.
+It also includes tours and special events that will help you build connections before classes begin.

-Aboriginal Student Affairs (ASA) at Laurentian hosts Aboriginal Welcome Day to introduce you to ASA services on campus and other Aboriginal learners.
-Find out how you can register for the one-day event.
+Indigenous Student Affairs (ISA) at Laurentian hosts Indigenous Learners’ Orientation to introduce you to ISA services on campus and other Indigenous learners.
+Read more about Indigenous Student Affairs.

 Clubs and Societies

-Laurentian has an extensive network of clubs and societies, which are great ways for you to meet new people and pursue your interests outside of the classroom.
-Clubs you can join include the Social Awareness Club, Philosophy Association, Native Human Service Student Council, and Laurentian University Mining Society.
+Laurentian has an extensive network of clubs and societies, which are great venues for you to meet new people and pursue your interests outside of the classroom.
+Clubs you can join include the Social Awareness Club, Philosophy Association, Native Human Service Student Council and Laurentian University Mining Society.
 Find out how you can join a club or create your own.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
 At Laurentian, you are represented by the Laurentian Students’ Union.
 Find out how you can get involved with your student union.

 Laurentian is home to the Voyageurs varsity sports that range from basketball to track and field.
-The Laurentian Voyageurs participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
-Check out how you can get involved in varsity sports at Laurentian including try-out dates.
+The Laurentian Voyageurs participate in both Ontario University Athletics (OUA) and U SPORTS.
+Check out how you can get involved in varsity sports at Laurentian.

 Recreation and Intramurals